Assault weapons legislation in the United States

-Expired assault weapons ban of 1994
+1994 federal assault weapons ban

 In January 1989, 34 children and a teacher were shot in Stockton California.
-The gunman used a semi automatic AK-47 firearm; five children perished.
+The gunman used a semi automatic Type 56; five children perished.
 President George H.W.
 Bush banned all imports of semi automatic rifles in March 1989, and made the ban permanent in July 1989.
 The assault weapons ban tried to address public concern about mass shootings while limiting the impact on recreational firearms use.

 In November 1993, the ban passed the United States Senate.
 The author of the ban, Dianne Feinstein (D-CA), and other advocates said that it was a weakened version of the original proposal.
 In January 1994, Josh Sugarmann, executive director of the Violence Policy Center, said handguns and assault weapons should be banned.
-In May of that year former presidents Gerald Ford, Jimmy Carter, and Ronald Reagan wrote to the United States House of Representatives in support of banning "semi-automatic assault guns".
+In May of that year, former presidents, Gerald Ford, Jimmy Carter, and Ronald Reagan wrote to the United States House of Representatives in support of banning "semi-automatic assault guns".
 They cited a 1993 CNN/USA Today/Gallup Poll that found 77 percent of Americans supported a ban on the manufacture, sale, and possession of such weapons.
 Rep. Jack Brooks (D-TX), then chair of the House Judiciary Committee, tried to remove the ban from the crime bill but failed.

 The Public Safety and Recreational Firearms Use Protection Act, commonly called the federal Assault Weapons Ban (AWB and AWB 1994), was enacted in September 1994.
 The ban, including a ban on high-capacity magazines, became defunct (expired) in September 2004 per a 10-year sunset provision.

 Proposed federal assault weapons bans

-Proposed Assault Weapons Ban of 2015
+114th Congress

 The proposed bill H.R.4269, the Assault Weapons Ban of 2015, was introduced on December 16, 2015, to the 114th United States Congress, sponsored by Representative David N. Cicilline of Rhode Island along with 123 original co-sponsors.
 It currently has 149 co-sponsors.
 This legislation states that its purpose is "To regulate assault weapons, to ensure that the right to keep and bear arms is not unlimited, and for other purposes."

 The proposed legislation targets various firearm accessories, including the barrel shroud (a safety covering for the barrel of the firearm to prevent the operator from burning his or her hands as the barrel becomes heated after the firing of multiple rounds), pistol grip, and certain types of firearm stocks such as telescoping or collapsing stocks.
 Also included are lists of various classes and models of firearms, including semi-automatic firearms, AR-15 style rifles, assault weapons, semi-automatic pistols, semi-automatic shotguns, and others, some of which have already been banned or restricted under existing legislation including grenade launchers.
 The legislation also proscribes high-capacity magazines.